MichelleRS/onboarding-copy-a-website/README.md

 -   Markup expected layout and name [complete]
 -   Layout header container with flexbox and grid [complete]
 -   Layout main container with flexbox and grid [complete]
--   Build HTML
--   Style with grid and flexbox
+-   Remove planning colors and add element styles [complete]